G-Node/python-odml/doc/tutorial.rst

 - definition
 	- recommended property attribute
 	- The definition of this property.
-	- In our example 'Arthur Dent' defines the property 'Creator' as 'The person who built the setup.'.
+	- In our example 'Arthur Dent' defines the property 'Creator' as 'The person/s who built the setup.'.
 - dependency
 	- optional property attribute
 	- A name of a propery within the same section, which this property depends on.